BSC-ES/pyhanami/docs/source/User-Guide.md

 )
 ```

-This `time_series_plots` method plots annual mean time series by default, but it also supports monthly and daily mean time series by passing the argument `time_freq='monthly'` and `time_freq='daily'`, respectively.
+This `time_series_plot` method plots annual mean time series by default, but it also supports monthly and daily mean time series by passing the argument `time_freq='monthly'` and `time_freq='daily'`, respectively.
 Besides, it is possible to include in the plot the trajectories of individual ensemble members together with the mean by passing the argument `plot_ens=True`.

 ## Spatial plots